VelociaTech/AndroidWebViewAppExample/README.md

-# Android WebView Camera Access Implementation Guide
+# Android WebView Camera Access Implementation Guide (Minimum requirements for Velocia WebApp)

 ## Overview
 This guide provides step-by-step instructions for implementing camera access and file upload functionality in an Android app that hosts a web application in a WebView.
 This enables the web application to request and use the device's camera through proper native permission handling.

+## What You'll Add to Your Existing App
+- Camera and storage permissions
+- FileProvider for secure file sharing
+- WebView with JavaScript enabled
+- Camera permission handling for web content
+- File upload support (camera + gallery)

 ## Prerequisites
 - Android Studio Arctic Fox or later